shunirr/holidays-kr/README.md

 We use the `https://github.com/vacanza/holidays` library that provides holidays for many countries.

-1. Get holidays from holidays lib
+1. Get holidays from the [vacanza/holidays](https://github.com/vacanza/holidays) lib
 2. Translate to Japanese by OpenAI API
 3. Convert to JSON, CSV and iCalendar format
 4. Deploy to Web